 Semantics

-The CMCD element can be included in a SupplementalProperty or EssentialProperty with @schemeIdUri value of "urn:mpeg:dash:cmcd#2023".
+The CMCD element can be included in a SupplementalProperty with @schemeIdUri value of "urn:mpeg:dash:cmcd:2023".
 If the element appears at multiple levels in the MPD (e.g. MPD and Period), the values of lower level attributes (e.g. Period-level) override the values of the higher-level (e.g. MPD-level) attributes.